Subway (restaurant): Overview

+SubDog

+Subway's SubDog is an American-style hotdog, topped with mozzarella cheese, tomato sauce and a limited-edition tangy mustard, in which started as an April Fool's joke in 2022 but due to popular demand Subway brought the SubDog to reality as a limited-time offer.
+Subway announced the return of the SubDog in Australia for a limited time in 2024 between 2 September to 6 October.

 Regional variations

 Subway's menu varies between countries, most significantly where religious requirements relate to the meats served.

 In 2006, the first kosher Subway restaurant in the United States opened in a suburb of Cleveland, Ohio in the Mandel Jewish Community Center of Cleveland.
 Former Subway spokesman Jared Fogle attended the opening.
 A press release stated, "With slight modifications, such as no pork-based products, and the use of soy-based cheese product, the menu is virtually identical to that of any other Subway restaurant."
 Other openings soon followed, briefly making Subway one of the largest U.S. kosher restaurant chains.
 At their peak, twelve kosher Subway locations were open in the U.S., including Kansas City and 5 in New York.
-As of 2011, only five remained: in Cleveland, Miami, Los Angeles, and two stores in Maryland.
+As of 2023, only one kosher Subway remains, in Miami, FL.
 Franchisees who failed noted a lack of support from the parent location in advertising, higher costs of kosher food and supervision, the inability to remain open on Saturdays, and that customers who do not keep kosher prefer the original menu and prices.

 Subway opened its first restaurant in India in 2001 in New Delhi.
 In deference to Hindu beliefs, Subway restaurants in India do not serve beef products; on the other hand, the country's large number of vegetarians induced Subway's Indian outlets to offer a much-extended range of vegetarian options.
 As of January 2017, there were 591 Subway restaurants in 68 Indian cities.
 On September 4, 2012, Subway opened its first all-vegetarian outlet on the campus of Lovely Professional University (LPU) in Jalandhar, Punjab.
 On March 6, 2013, Subway opened its second all-vegetarian outlet also offering Jain food in Paldi, Ahmedabad.

 Nutritional content

 In 2011, Subway introduced gluten-free bread and brownies to some locations in Texas.
 It also cut the salt content of its sandwiches by 15 percent in 2011.

-In the United Kingdom and Ireland, Subway has reduced salt content across its entire range by 33% and has committed to further reductions, in line with government targets.
-Subway's range of "Low Fat" subs is endorsed by the charity Heart Research UK.